Accountability, Support, & Improvement

 The school accountability reports outline how schools are performing on the accountability elements North Dakota selected within the ESSA plan.

-The 2022-2023 school accountability report will be released in mid-August 2023.
+School accountability reports are released in mid-August.
 Listed below are the report deadlines, key dates, and links to additional information on the NDDPI website.

 ACT Testing